 7 combined drink-driving and drug-driving (s 49(1)(b), (c)).

-It is an offence for a driver – within three hours of driving or being in charge of a motor vehicle – to provide a breath sample (s 49(1)(f)) or a blood sample (s 49(1)(g)) that exceeds the prescribed BAC.
-It is possible for police to take a driver’s breathalyser reading or BAC more than three hours after driving.
-In this circumstance, the driver should be charged under section 49(1)(b).
+It is an offence for a driver – within three hours of driving or being in charge of a motor vehicle – to provide a breath sample (s 49(1)(f) Road Safety Act) or a blood sample (s 49(1)(g)) that exceeds the prescribed BAC.
+If alcohol is present in the sample, the analyst needs to demonstrate that the alcohol was not due solely to consumption after the driver finished driving.
+If this occurs, the driver may be charged under section 49(1)(b).

-There are four separate offences that involve refusal to undergo a breath test.
+There are four separate offences that involve refusal to undergo a breath or blood test.
 These are:

 2 refusal or failure to stop a motor vehicle and remain stopped as required at a preliminary breath test station (s 48(1)(d));